We send home progress summary reports in the Autumn and Spring terms to show how your child has settled in to the new academic year.

 In the spring/summer terms of your child’s final year at the infant school (Year 2), the children are assessed by their class teacher in speaking and listening, reading, writing, mathematics and science.
 Currently, Standard Assessment Tasks (SATs) and tests are used to inform these teacher assessments, however, there is due to be a new assessment system from September 2016.
 Prior to the assessments taking place, parents are invited into school to discuss the procedures with the Year 2 teachers.
 Individual standards achieved are included in the children’s annual reports.
 Below is a summary of the school’s results compared to national results.

-This table shows the percentage of eligible children achieving the expected level and, of those, the above expected level in 2016.
-The number of eligible children is: 61.
+This table shows the percentage of eligible children achieving the expected and above expected (greater depth) level in 2017.
+The number of eligible children is 60.

 Percentage at each level

-*Results for speaking and listening and science are based on teacher assessment only.
+*Results for writing and science are based on teacher assessment only.

 Percentage at each level